MARS: Sound Generation via Multi-Channel Autoregression on Spectrograms: Experiments

-\item \textit{Embedding-based metrics}.
-Kernel Inception Distance (KID) \cite{DBLP:conf/iclr/BinkowskiSAG18} measures the similarity between the distributions of reference and reconstructed embeddings.
-Specifically, we compute PKID and IKID \cite{nistal2021comparing} using the same Inception networks employed for PIS and IIS, where the maximum mean discrepancy (MMD) is applied to compare the embedding distributions.
 We also adopt Fréchet Audio Distance (FAD) \cite{DBLP:conf/interspeech/KilgourZRS19}, a widely adopted metric for perceptual quality, which leverages VGGish embeddings of reference and reconstructed audio.
 Each embedding set is modeled as a multivariate Gaussian distribution, $\mathcal{N}_o$ for the original and $\mathcal{N}_r$ for the reconstructed samples, and FAD is defined as the Fréchet distance between these two distributions. \end{itemize} In addition, we also evaluate our AR model for generating audio using the same metrics.
 MSE and MAE in this case are calculated considering for each generated sample the closest spectrogram in the NSynth test set.